 - Organisation — the growth rate of the organisation, its market opportunities, product/service quality and corporate social responsibility

 Office environments are changing.
 More companies are offering flexi-work options to better accommodate their employees’ lifestyles as work-life balance becomes increasingly valued.
 The changing face of technology also means that your employees’ workspace can be anywhere they are.
-A 2018 Mercer survey of Singapore workers found that 82 percent view flexible work options as a core part of their value proposition.
+A 2022 Randstad survey of Singapore workers found that 77% of Singapore workers prioritise flexibility in working location, while 4 in 5 of survey respondents value flexible working hours.
 Whether it is the option to work from home some days or allowing employees to move about in an open office environment, companies should consider how to give employees space and flexibility.

 Flexi-work too is seen as a core part of EVP, especially as younger generations of workers enter the workforce.
 Many millennials and Generation Zs tend to seek purpose over presence at work; employers will need to cater to this by providing flexibility in the workplace, so as to avoid losing potential good hires.
 To supplement this, employers will also have to be open to hiring contract and freelance workers.
 Other options for companies include attracting talent from different sectors (such as computer programmers being hired for jobs in fintech).